List of urban areas in Denmark by population

 This is a list of urban areas in Denmark by population.
-For a list on cities in Denmark please see List of cities in Denmark by population.
+For a list of cities in Denmark please see List of cities in Denmark by population.

 The population is measured by Statistics Denmark for urban areas (Danish: byområder or bymæssige områder), which is defined as a contiguous built-up area with a maximum distance of 200 m between houses, unless further distance is caused by public areas, cemeteries or similar reasons.
 Furthermore, to obtain by-status, the area must have at least 200 inhabitants.
 Some urban areas in Denmark have witnessed conurbation and grown together.